mikelikesrobots/mikelikesrobots.github.io/blog/2025-06-24-understand-pid-controllers/index.md

 2. **Integral (I)**: tracks the total error over time, and multiplies this value by a constant **Ki** to get the integral term (**i-term**).
 3. **Derivative (D)**: calculates the change in error by comparing to the previous error, then multiplies this value by a constant **Kd** to get the derivative term (**d-term**).

-The controller sums these values together to form the system input.
+The controller adds these values together to form the system input.

 The parameters Kp, Ki, and Kd are the tuning parameters of the controller.
 These three values alone determine how a controller reacts to the measured input, so adjusting a controller to work for a system (**tuning** the controller) is the process of finding the parameters that get the most reliable output.
 This is generally done manually by running the system and adjusting parameters to get the best response from the controller.